Posted by Accountemps on Monday, September 12, 2016 - 11:11 | Follow me

 7. Senior accountant

 Companies are seeking well-rounded senior-level accountants who can prepare financial statements and budgets, assess internal controls, and conduct risk assessments.
-In 2017, senior accountants can expect to command a salary range of $75,000 to $95,750, a 4 percent boost.
+In 2017, senior accountants can expect to command an accounting salary range of $75,000 to $95,750, a 4 percent boost.
 A professional certification like the CPA can increase offers even more, from 5 to 15 percent above the market average.

 8. Payroll manager/supervisor